 Frontier City in Oklahoma City, OK was originally owned by Premier Parks/Six Flags until 2006.
 Six Flags then dropped the park, and re-acquired it last year.
 The small park is home to an old Arrow Lightning Loop now called “Diamondback”, a classic wooden coaster named “Wildcat”, a Schwarzkopf coaster “Silver Bullet”, and a couple other supporting roller coasters.
 Overall, the park is pretty lacking when it comes to anything amazing and can’t put up much of a fight against all the other parks in the chain.
 Still, it’s definitely a decent family park.

-14. SIX FLAGS GREAT ESCAPE THEME PARK & LODGE (glens falls, ny)
+14. GREAT ESCAPE, A SIX FLAGS THEME PARK (glens falls, ny)

 Great Escape (Logan’s home park) is a small theme and water park outside of Glens Falls, NY in Lake George.
 It is home to “The Comet”, which is a PTC woodie that usually ranks as one of the better wooden coasters out there.
 They also have “Alpine Bobsled”, one of the remaining bobsled roller coasters in the US.
 People constantly label this park as the runt of the Six Flags litter, and while it still does have some charm, it’s pretty easy to see why.
 Outside of Comet and a nice waterpark, the park doesn’t really have anything outstanding to offer.